WilsonCWu/furthest-pair/README.md

 # furthest-pair
-Finds the furthest pair efficiently within a set of points
+Finds the furthest pair efficiently within a set of points.
+Uses Jarvis scan to find the convex hull of the set of points, and antipodal pairs to find the furthest pair within the hull.
+The furthest pair is highlighted once the search is complete.
+Delay is implemented so you can visually see the process.
+Also, one the search is complete, a brute force algorithm also runs to circle and confirm the furthest pair.